-Doctors Roy Eskow and Adam Eskow emphasize the importance of achieving periodontal health through the most conservative and cost effective treatments possible.
+Dr. Roy Eskow emphasizes the importance of achieving periodontal health through the most conservative and cost-effective treatments possible.
 For most patients, gingivitis and gum disease can be managed with non-surgical periodontal treatments in our Bethesda, MD periodontist office.
 However, patients suffering from periodontitis, a more advanced form of gum disease, may need surgical intervention to assist in restoring their dentition to a state of health.

 Just like your teeth need regular evaluation to avoid tooth decay, your gums need routine care to help prevent gum disease.
-Dr. Roy Eskow and Dr. Adam Eskow are periodontists, specializing in gum health and implant dentistry.
+Dr. Eskow is a periodontist specializing in gum health and implant dentistry.
 A periodontal evaluation is a comprehensive look at the gums and their relationship with the rest of the mouth.
-Dr. Eskow will examine the: teeth, gums, plaque, bite and bone as well as your risk factors for gum disease.
+Dr. Eskow will examine the teeth, gums, plaque, bite, and bone as well as your risk factors for gum disease.